epigen/DNAmeth500species/README.md

 RScript 01.3_quality_stratification.R
 ```

-Calcualating the frequency of CGs for future analysis:
+Calcualating the frequency of CGs for subsequent analysis:
 ```
 Rscript 01.4_dedRef_CpG_count.R  ##takes a while
 ```